j19sch/j19sch.github.io/posts/2024/20241214-the-nine-skills-of-exploratory-testing.md

-## How rich and varied are the oracles you use for evaluating what you discover?
+## How rich are the oracles you use for evaluating what you discover?

 Exploratory testing is not just about exploration and discovery.
 It's also about evaluation.
 You found some interesting behavior.
 Is it good?
 Is it bad?
 Maybe you haven't decided yet?
-The things we use to make this decision, are traditionally called "oracles" in testing[^2].
+The things we use to make this decision, are traditionally called "oracles" in testing.

-[^2]: "Oracle" may just be my least favorite term in testing.
-One day I should do some research into how we adopted this term.

 An excellent list of oracles is Michael Bolton's [FEW HICCUPS](https://developsense.com/blog/2012/07/few-hiccupps).
 It does a great job showing that if we're only testing against requirements or acceptance criteria, we'll be missing a lot.
 For another and quite different list of oracles, there's the [transcript](https://associationforsoftwaretesting.org/2023/01/10/the-often-overlooked-test-oracle/) of Doug Hoffman's webinar *"The Often Overlooked Test Oracle"*.

 All this to say that applying oracles to evaluate what you find as you test, is a lot more involved than checking things off a list.

-## How do you record what you notice and decide and do while testing?
+## How do you record what you notice, decide and do while testing?

 The only way I know how to keep track of my testing and to do it well, is by taking notes.
 Screenshots and videos are great supporting materials, but they don't capture your thoughts, your feelings, your decisions.
 And if you're going to watch a narrated video of a test session, you might as well do the testing yourself.